2020PB/police-brutality/reports/Texas.md

 ### Woman shot in face with bean bag | May 31st

-A protestor was shot in the face with a bean bag round on May 31st.
+A protester was shot in the face with a bean bag round on May 31st.
 She was hospitalized and underwent surgery.
 She states that she has suffered nerve damage in her face as a result.

 Footage in the third link shows the victim seated on the ground with a round stuck in her face.
 She is responsive and speaking with those around her.
 Several protest medics attend to her.